Central Valley groundwater pollution: Sources of nitrogen

-Manure, fertilizer and septic waste are the leading sources of nitrates in groundwater.
+Manure, fertilizer, and septic waste are the leading sources of nitrates in groundwater.
 Manure produces around 6.5 million tons of nitrogen, which, when not handled properly or with improper drainage methods, can contaminate soil and water sources.
 Nitrogen-based soil compounds produced by crops such as legumes, are consistently a minimal source.
 Fertilizers add roughly 11.5 million tons of nitrogen annually in the United States.
 Nitrogen in fertilizers is converted to nitrates, which is the main form of nitrogen in wastewater.
 Nitrogen from fertilizers can also be released into the atmosphere as ammonia gas, commonly recognized as a greenhouse gas.
 In the U.S. 53% of nitrates originate from fertilizers, making this a priority for Californian officials.

+Sources of Magnesium

+Manganese contamination can result from both natural geological processes and human activities such as industrial and agricultural runoff.
+Elevated manganese in soil and water often correlates with agricultural zones due to natural weathering of manganese-containing minerals and contamination from fertilizers.
+Given manganese's potential risks, officials and health agencies are now advocating for enhanced filtration methods in affected communities.

 Population impact

-Several studies have investigated the impact of nitrogen-based wastes such as nitrates on human health.
+Several studies have examined the potential impacts of nitrogen-based wastes, such as nitrates on human health.
 Some studies suggest that exposure to such wastes is correlated to an increased risk of cancer.
-A determining factor in increased risk consistent through all of the studies is the exposure period.
-In cases where the incidence of cancer was found to be significantly higher, the exposure period was at least five and in some cases ten years.
-Women who consume water with nitrates over 5 mg/L are at a higher risk of thyroid cancer.
+The exposure period appears to be a contributing factor in increased risk consistent through all of the studies.
+In cases where the incidence of cancer was found to be significantly higher, the exposure period was at least five years, and in some cases up to ten years.

+Women who consume water with nitrates over 5 mg/L are at a higher risk of developing thyroid cancer.
 This 5 mg/L level is 5 mg below the federally accepted limit.
-When consumed, nitrate competes with iodine in the body to be taken up by the thyroid.
-When the thyroid takes up nitrogen instead of iodine, the thyroid begins to lose function.
+When consumed, nitrate can compete with iodine in the body to be taken up by the thyroid.
+When the thyroid intakes nitrogen instead of iodine, its function may be impaired.
 Only five years of this exposure significantly increases the risk of thyroid cancer.
-A higher risk of colon and rectal cancer also accompanies consumption of water with nitrate levels above 5 mg/L. Exposure for 10+ years is associated with increased colon cancer risk in susceptible populations.
-Populations affected may also lack access to fresh fruits and vegetables, and a lack of vitamin C is a major risk factor for colorectal cancers.
+A higher risk of colon and rectal cancer also accompanies water consumption with nitrate levels above 5 mg/L. Exposure for 10+ years is associated with increased colon cancer risk in susceptible populations.
+Factors such as limited access to fresh fruits and vegetables and insufficient vitamin C intake could further contribute to colorectal cancer risks.

 Drinking water and consuming dietary sources of nitrates/nitrites are speculated to cause increased cancer risks when the nitrate compounds react with amines and amides to form carcinogens.
 The exact process of how this happens is still being researched.

+Manganese contamination has been linked to neurological damage in children exposed to concentrations higher than 0.1 mg/L. Exposure to manganese-contaminated water during critical developmental periods can hinder cognitive development, with studies suggesting significant long-term impacts on memory, attention, and overall learning ability.